gregoireyasmine/mining-silver/README.md

 # mining-silver
 Code for our group project at 2024 Workshop on Simulation-based Inference

+# setup :
+adding the path to the project might be necessary
+export PYTHONPATH=/home/gdegobert/mining-silver:$PYTHONPATH

 ## References:
 ##### SNPE :
  Papamakarios, George and Murray Iain